-Large-bodied mammals, such as white-tailed deer and elk, are considered sensitive to disturbance.
+Large-bodied mammals, such as white-tailed deer, are considered sensitive to disturbance.
 Sensory disturbance from construction activity could result in a temporary loss of effective habitat and disruption of movement, as individuals will likely avoid the construction zone.
-The risk of wildlife-vehicle collisions could increase due to a greater volume of traffic on roadways, increasing mortality of some mammal species, particularly larger ones such as white-tailed deer and elk.
-The right-of-way and access trails could facilitate movement and increase hunting efficiency for gray wolves and for other predators.
+The risk of wildlife-vehicle collisions could increase due to a greater volume of traffic on roadways, increasing mortality of some mammal species, particularly larger ones such as white-tailed deer.